-- 3.35 The College's regulations on the termination of a student's registration from a taught programme on academic grounds are codified in the College's Policy and Procedure for the Termination of a Student's Registration. - 3.36 A student admitted to any programme of study must attend and participate in the programme to the satisfaction of the Head of Department.
+- 3.35 The College's regulations on the termination of a student's registration from a taught programme on academic grounds are codified in the College's policies and procedures. - 3.36 A student admitted to any programme of study must attend and participate in the programme to the satisfaction of the Head of Department.
 The College reserves the right to require any student whose attendance, participation and/or academic performance is unsatisfactory to withdraw from the College.
 This right is vested in the Senate and is delegated by the Senate to the departments.
 A student required to withdraw has the right to appeal against the withdrawal decision.
 The responsibility for hearing and deciding upon appeals is vested in the Senate and is delegated by the Senate to Appeals Committees, whose decisions are final. - 3.37 Each department (or equivalent) shall determine, for each programme it provides, the attendance and participation requirements and the criteria for indicating when non-attendance and/or non-participation has become a concern.
 These requirements and criteria will take account of the mode of study.
 Programme/Student Handbooks, both printed and online, must include a clear statement of attendance and participation requirements and how attendance and participation are recorded and monitored.